 The name “Red” is short for “redacted.”
 It also goes nicely with the #RedInstead hashtag.

-Red is somewhere between 18 and 80 years old.
+Red is a young adult.
 They have a gender, but it’s none of your business.
 Their height is somewhere around 5 feet and 5.6 inches, the average of the heights in my family.
 At one point, their hair was short.
 (Maybe it still is.)
 They like music, ice cream, and funny YouTube videos.

 I want to talk about Red.
 After all, so many people think that having an autistic family member is a burden.
 Maybe, if they understood who Red is, they would see it differently.
 And we need that stigma broken.
 Too many autistic people suffer because of it.